The Brown Bunny: Sex scene

 Seven years later, in an interview for Playboy's January 2011 issue, Sevigny talked about the oral sex scene in the film: "What's happened with that is all very complicated.
 There are a lot of emotions.
 I'll probably have to go to therapy at some point.
 But I love Vincent.
 The film is tragic and beautiful, and I'm proud of it and my performance.
 I'm sad that people think one way of the movie, but what can you do?
 I've done many explicit sex scenes, but I'm not that interested in doing any more.
 I'm more self-aware now and wouldn't be able to be as free, so why even do it?"

-Billboard promotion

-The Brown Bunny also attracted media attention over a large billboard erected over Sunset Boulevard in West Hollywood, California in 2004 promoting the film.
-The billboard featured a black-and-white image taken from the fellatio sequence, drawing complaints from residents and business owners.
-The image showed Gallo standing with Sevigny on her knees, but did not show any explicit sexual content.
-It was eventually removed nonetheless.
-In 2011, a similar image featuring in the billboard of another French film, The Players (Les infidèles), triggered a similar controversy.